aatili/HottestCities/README.md

 •	the program reads OpenWeather API key from environment variable OPENWEATHER_API_KEY <br>
 (You can sign up and acquire an API key on the openweathermap to call current weather information endpoints) <br>
 •	the program accepts the following command line options: <br>
-  o	--city or -c with a city argument after that e.g. --city Torun (the application exits with a non-zero exit code if no city was passed.) <br>
+  <t>o	--city or -c with a city argument after that e.g. --city Torun (the application exits with a non-zero exit code if no city was passed.) <br>
-  o	--units or -u with a units type argument (can be imperial or metric, default is metric.
+  <t>o	--units or -u with a units type argument (can be imperial or metric, default is metric.
 For unknown values the application exits with a non-zero exit code.) <br>
 •	if a city cannot be found the application exits with a non-zero exit code <br>
 •	the program outputs following format: <br>
 $ ./GetCurrentWeather --city London --units metric <br>